October 7, 2020

 As an adult, whenever I visited my parents, I’d feel a palpable peace the moment I stepped in their front door.
 Their unconditional love and joy inspired me to adopt the qualities of patience and tolerance or non-judgment as my applicable definition of forgiveness and pathway for change.

-Proactively visit the nonprofit and bipartisan website, headcount.org, and make sure you are registered to vote.
+Proactively visit the nonprofit and bipartisan website, headcount.org, to make sure you are registered to vote.
 Verify your polling place and solidify plans for you and your loved ones to vote beforehand.
 Where possible, register for your mail-in or absentee ballot and vote early.

 As John Lewis noted on Facebook, our vote is “almost sacred.”
 It is “the most powerful nonviolent tool we have in our democratic society.”
+Make sure your voice is heard.

-Additionally, use your consumer dollars to ensure the respect and protection of all blessedly diverse beings and our interconnected environment.
+Additionally, use your consumer dollars to ensure the respect and protection of all gratefully diverse beings and our interconnected environment.
 Do all possible to urgently end and prevent criminal inequities that can harm our most vulnerable beings first.

 Before one more destructive attempt to resort to the culpable extremes of violence and enabling indifference or hopelessness, take a restorative breath.